EddOliver/AggroFox/README.md

 • Expand to the use of several other clouds such as AWS and Google cloud which we already dominate.

-• Replace the photon with Sigfox for the actuators so it uses only one communication platform.
+• Replace the Particle Photon with Sigfox for the actuators so it uses only one communication platform.

 # References: